protopopescu/LCCalibration/doc/HowToRunCalibration.md

 #### The mip scale

 The first step (step 0) uses the simulated muon sample to find the different peak MIP values from the SimCalorimeterHit collections in the Ecal and the Hcal.
 The MIP peak for the Ecal will have the same value for barrel, endcap and ring regions.
 The Hcal will have three different values for the three regions.
 This gives 4 output constants namely ecalMip, hcalBarrelMip, hcalEndcapMip and hcalRingMip.
-Note that this step do not require any input from calibration XML file.

 #